 Girl Effect is a not-for-profit creative social enterprise whose mission is to create a New Normal with and for girls.
 Originally launched by NIKE Foundation, Girl Effect became independent in September 2015, continuing to focus on breaking the inter-generational poverty cycle by empowering adolescent girls.
 Girl Effect builds locally rooted media brands that reframe the value of girls in society – the portfolio of regional brands and global platforms includes magazines, radio dramas, talk shows, and two-way digital content.

 Girl Effect is an investor and implementer in Gavi’s mission to drive increased uptake of the HPV vaccine.
 Girl Effect has committed USD 5 million of its resources1 – matched by the Gavi matching fund – to support Gavi and its Alliance partners to drive uptake of HPV, the cervical cancer vaccine provided to young girls.
 Additionally, Girl Effect will underpin the HPV programme’s integration agenda, by promoting health seeking behaviour by girls.
-In the long run, a positive understanding of the importance of immunisation, and of health seeking behaviours, will positively impact the children of these future mothers. http://www.girleffect.org/
+In the long run, a positive understanding of the importance of immunisation, and of health seeking behaviours, will positively impact the communities of the girls and young women reached.

 1 USD 4 million in cash contribution and USD 1 million in brand equity.